corelevel/DatabaseArchiving/README.md

 # DatabaseArchiving
-PowerShell script can be used for data archiving and data purging.
-It automatically creates a table script for the destination database (if the table not exists) and if a new column added to the source it adds that column to the destination.
+PowerShell script automatically creates a table script for the destination database (if the table not exists) and if a new column added to the source it adds that column to the destination.
 Also, the script supports resume after failure.

 To install and use:
 * Create working database on the source database server